 Note that these two local buses terminate at the local bus station (‘Sukoisan’) in Split, not the main bus station.
-From the local bus staion, you can either take another local bus (numbers 2, 9, 10 and 15 would be the most useful, as these go past Diocletian’s Palace and to the bus/train station and port area) or a taxi to your final destination.
+From the local bus station, you can either take another local bus or a taxi to your final destination.
+Bus numbers 2, 9, 10 and 15 would be the most useful, as these go past Diocletian’s Palace and to the bus/train station and port area.
 Walking from this bus terminal to the main one by the port would take about 10 – 15 minutes.

 Getting to and from Split Airport by taxi

 A taxi from Split Airport to the main part of Split – to the bus/train stations, which are adjacent to the port and only a short walk to Diocletian’s Palace – costs around €30-35.
 (Yes, this is a bit on the pricey side; unfortunately, taxis in some parts of Croatia really aren’t all that cheap!)
 Journey time is about half an hour.

 If you want to save a bit of money, why not take the airport bus to the main bus station, and then a taxi from here to your final destination?
 The local journey within the city should only take about 5-10 minutes and will be relatively inexpensive.
 You should find waiting taxis parked up close to where the bus drops you off in Split.

 If you’re staying somewhere close to Diocletian’s Palace, then the best idea would be to walk to your accommodation – even if you do have luggage.
 It’s a short walk from the bus to the Riva (Split’s main, seafront promenade), with the Diocletian’s Palace area just behind it.